-- 2.1.
-Purpose: To serve the entire RIT/A.U.K as a body, to receive requests for a hearing regarding both academic and non-academic misconduct referred to them by members of the RIT/A.U.K community, to provide a fair hearing for the parties, make decisions, and impose sanctions when appropriate - 2.2.
+- 5. Purpose: To serve the entire RIT KosovoTM (A.U.K) as a body, to receive requests for a hearing regarding both academic and non-academic misconduct referred to them by members of the RIT KosovoTM (A.U.K) community, to provide a fair hearing for the parties, make decisions, and impose sanctions when appropriate. - 6.
 Membership: Members shall be four (4) in number and consist of three (3) faculty members, and (1) student member.
 In addition, there will be one (1) faculty alternate.
 The faculty alternate will be kept informed of issues in any matter before the Committee, may attend hearings, and will be available to serve as a full, voting member if a faculty member is not able to attend a hearing.
 As continuity and experience are valued in this committee, faculty members serve for a full academic year and are eligible to continue beyond that at the discretion of the Director of Academic Affairs.
 Each year, the VPAA will review the membership and determine if new members are appropriate.
 New members will be elected by majority vote of the faculty.
-The student member shall serve for two consecutive semesters (fall and spring) and shall be any member of RIT/A.U.K student government, excluding the President, and be chosen by a majority vote of the RIT/A.U.K student government.
-The members will chose among themselves to appoint one member as chair.
-The position of chair will be restricted to a faculty member.
+The student member shall serve for two consecutive semesters (fall and spring) and shall be any member of RIT KosovoTM (A.U.K) student government, excluding the President, and be chosen by a majority vote of the RIT KosovoTM (A.U.K) student government.
+The position of chair will be restricted to a faculty member. - 7.

-- 2.3.
 Sessions: The Committee will convene whenever a request for a hearing is presented, but only during the academic semesters and not during any school recess period.
-The chair will convene the sessions by mutual agreement with the other members. - 2.4.
+The chair will convene the sessions by mutual agreement with the other members. - 7.1.
 Recusals: Committee members will be recused in the event of any conflict of interest.
 Any faculty Committee member making a request will be automatically recused.
-Should the student member be involved in the activity described in the request he or she will be recused and replaced by a student member appointed by the RIT/A.U.K Student Government.
+Should the student member be involved in the activity described in the request he or she will be recused and replaced by a student member appointed by the RIT KosovoTM (A.U.K) Student Government?
 The chair will refuse any Committee member should he or she determine that a conflict of interest exists.
-Each Committee member is charged with the responsibility of reporting to the chair any conflict of interest he or she believes to exist. - 2.5.
-Conduct Committee Sanctions: All of the sanctions (including disciplinary expulsion) may be imposed by the RIT/A.U.K Conduct Committee.
+Each Committee member is charged with the responsibility of reporting to the chair any conflict of interest he or she believes to exist. - 7.2.
+Conduct Committee Sanctions: All of the sanctions (including disciplinary expulsion) may be imposed by the RIT KosovoTM (A.U.K) Conduct Committee.
 All such sanctions (but not Warnings) may be appealed pursuant to the appeal procedures listed in the APEALS section, below.

-3. CONDUCT COMMITTEE PROCESSES:
+Conduct Committee Processes:

-- 3.1.
-Disciplinary and Academic Dishonesty Hearings - 3.1.1.
-Charge and Initial Decision to Pursue Student Conduct Hearings: - 3.1.1.1.
-Both academic dishonesty and student misconduct cases are resolved through hearings held by the RIT/A.U.K Conduct Committee.
-In all such instances, students may appeal to the RIT/A.U.K President by using the appeal procedures listed in the APPEALS section, below. - 3.1.1.2.
-Most academic dishonesty cases do not reach the RIT/A.U.K Conduct Committee.
-Only when the matter cannot be resolved, or when the nature of the dishonesty is so serious that it is felt that a full hearing is necessary, will these matters be handled at the Conduct Committee level. - 3.1.2.
-Notification of Complaint: An accused student will be asked to meet with the Chair of the RIT/A.U.K Conduct Committee and will be informed of the fact that a complaint has been filed against him or her.
-The hearing
+Disciplinary and Academic Dishonesty Hearings

+- 8. Charge and Initial Decision to Pursue Student Conduct Hearings: - 8.1.
+Both academic dishonesty and student misconduct cases are resolved through hearings held by the RIT KosovoTM (A.U.K) Conduct Committee.
+In all such instances, students may appeal to the RIT KosovoTM (A.U.K) President by using the appeal procedures listed in the APPEALS section, below.

+Note: Most academic dishonesty cases do not reach the RIT KosovoTM (A.U.K) Conduct Committee.
+Only when the matter cannot be resolved, or when the nature of the dishonesty is so serious that it is felt that a full hearing is necessary, will these matters be handled at the Conduct Committee level.